Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 If you’re a credit card buff or if you frequent personal finance forums and blogs, you may have already heard about the new card that Scotiabank dropped recently – the

-There are a few reason why this card is making waves, but the main feature of this card that has people talking is the fact that it waives foreign currency exchange fees…
+There are a few reasons why this card is making waves, but the main feature of this card that has people talking is the fact that it waives foreign currency exchange fees…

 The holy grail of all rare credit card features.